MikeHopley/ftl-ships-guide/crystal-b.md

 Consider delaying shield upgrades slightly.
 You cannot touch Zoltan ships initially, and can cripple but not kill automated ships.
 In the worst possible case, you could be forced into a Zoltan sector 2.
 Crystal Lockdown makes you very safe in most fights, and cloaking adds more safety.
 You also have 40 scrap from Crystal Vengeance.

+Cloaking-2 is also a great upgrade, providing a lot of safety.
+I’d still upgrade shields first though.

 If you are without weapons in a Rebel sector or Uncharted Nebula, consider buying clone bay so you can kill automated ships.
 Same goes for Abandoned sectors (although an upgraded teleporter will work there, with careful play).

 Start fights with one Crystal in the teleporter, and have the pilot start walking there during the FTL jump.
 Put the other Crystal in sensors.
 Manning sensors delays two-Crystal boarding by about 1 second, but can be relevant for deciding whether to board with all three Crystals or keep one back for piloting and repairs.

 In particularly awful situations, sensor information can stop you sending crew on a suicide mission.
+Your crew are incredibly precious.
+Losing crew early is almost the only way this ship can actually lose.

 Each lockdown lasts 12 seconds.
 Hitting lockdown **immediately** when boarding can prevent enemy crew entering the room, sometimes even when they are standing on an adjacent tile.
 When unopposed, two Crystals will break 3 weapons levels in ~19 seconds; three Crystals will break 8 weapons levels (!) in ~33 seconds (in a four-tile weapons room).

 Typically board weapons directly; but if they have crew manning the room, it may be better to board elsewhere and [sneak back into weapons](https://streamable.com/dnyto) once it’s empty.
 Crew can walk straight through lockdown, provided they were already past the halfway point on the adjacent tile.

+Watch out for crew who are heading directly towards the door without needing to turn: they can walk through even if lockdown happens just after they enter the adjacent tile.
+If you want to see how this logic works, move crew around on your ship and look at when the doors open.
+That’s the same point at which they could walk through lockdown.

 Consider pre-cloaking enemy weapons, if you think you can break them in time.
 Your cloak resets immediately after killing the enemy crew; use this to dodge last-second missiles.